-An activity board – For now I’ll stick with the Melissa and Doug Latch Board that we have, but I would love a more exciting version with more types of “goodies” on it when she gets older.
+An activity board (the blog post is no longer online) – For now I’ll stick with the Melissa and Doug Latch Board that we have, but I would love a more exciting version with more types of “goodies” on it when she gets older.
 This is something I could enlist my husband’s help with I’m sure.

 Fabric Card Table Playhouse – From Bargain Hoot.
 Something I’ve been eyeing for years, since before I was even pregnant with Anneliese.
 I probably won’t make it for Christmas, but maybe for her birthday next year or even Christmas next year.
 She doesn’t really “pretend” yet but I know she’ll be into it soon!

 Painted Step Stool – Photo by Remodeling this Life.
 As Anneliese gets more sturdy on her feet and more independent with tooth-brushing and such, I’d like her to be able to reach the bathroom sink safely and easily.
 I have a little step stool but it’s not tall enough for a tiny toddler… it’s only one level like a tiny milkmaid stool.
-Apparently Ikea has some great-looking wooden step-stools with two steps that would be perfect!
-I’d love to personalize it a bit, not just leave it one color.
+Ikea has some great-looking wooden step-stools with two steps that are perfect!
+And if you’re not near an IKEA you can grab one on Amazon.

-Painted Matryoshka Set – I got a set of 7 blank nesting dolls on etsy earlier this year and haven’t settled on a theme yet, but I got 7 so that I could do the rainbow (including indigo).
-I want them to be relatively simple and modern, but when I do come up with a design, I’ll paint them for Anneliese.
-Picture from ecrater – gorgeous, but a bit elaborate for me to make (and $80+ to buy!)
+Painted Matryoshka Set – I got a set of 7 blank nesting dolls earlier this year so that I could do the rainbow (including indigo).
+I wanted them to be relatively simple and modern, and had so much fun making them.

 Handmade growth chart – here are two versions I LOVE.
-An embroidered quilted one, and a jute/safety pin/tag one.
+An embroidered quilted one (blog has been removed), and a jute/safety pin/tag one – make your own with inexpensive jute webbing.
 Totally different looks but I love them both so much.
 The doorframe thing doesn’t really work for military families!

 Note: The pattern only goes as small as a size 2, but I figure it can’t be too hard to scale it down further.